PeachyDB-Inc/PeachyDB/PerformanceMonitoring.md

 throughput = parallelism/latency

 If latency of query response increases due to database page i/o, then you may have to increase the client threads to improve throughput.
 This can help so long as the database storage offers improved performance with greater parallelism.
+Such issues exist with all databases.